hpgavin/HPGdaac/README.md

 Since realtime calculations often involve user-specified constants, (like a feedback gain, for example) values for up to 16 constants may be specified.
 See documentation in the Realtime Feedback Control section, below.

-Since input-output measurements are often of interests, the input to the system being tested may be specified in a file.
+Since input-output tests are often of interest, the input to the system being tested may be specified in a file.
 The WaveShare HPADDA hardware implements a DAC8532 (2 channel, 16 bit, 5 Volt) digital-to-analog converter so two analog signals may be output with **HPGdaac**.
-A digital value of 0 corresponds to an output voltage of 0 and a digital value of 2<sup>16</sup>-1 (65535) corresponds to an output voltage of +5 volts.
+A digital value of 0 corresponds to an output voltage of 0 and a digital value of (2<sup>16</sup>-1) (65535) corresponds to an output voltage of +5.000 volts.
 The output voltage increment is 5/(2<sup>16</sup>-1), about 0.2 milli-volts.
 Typical input sequences for input-output tests include frequency-sweep (a.k.a. chirp) of sinusoidal, triangular, or square waves, band limited Gaussian noise, and an impulse,  Command-line programs to create such sequences are available from the [HPGdaac-xtra](https://www.github.org/hpgavin/HPGdaac-xtra) github repository.
-These programs generate files for D-to-A integer data values from 0 to 65535.
+These programs generate D-to-A files of integer data with values from 0 to 65535.
 It is convenient to save these files in a separate directory, e.g., DA-files.

 ### Sensor configuration file

-The *<sensor configuration filename>*  and the *<measured data filename>* may not contain spaces.
+The <sensor configuration filename>  and the <measured data filename> may not contain spaces.

 Users may edit the first line (containing a descriptive title) and the eighth line and following lines (with detailed sensor configurations) in their entirety.
 In all other lines, users may edit the content following the colon (:).

 Example sensor configuration file: